There are two reasons why you may want to replace the default WordPress search to Google Custom Search Engine in GeneratePress Theme.

 <script async src="https://cse.google.com/cse.js?cx=partner-pub-XXXXXXXXXXX:YYYYYYYY"></script>

-• Concerning performance, we can set Display Rules to load this JS only on WordPress Search Results page where it is actually required and non-other page.
+hook with highest priority value 0 to ensure script get placed at the top section of head in the HTML. - Concerning performance, we can set Display Rules to load this JS only on WordPress Search Results page where it is actually required and non-other page.

 Hide Advertisement of Google Custom Search Results

-• Similarly, using a new Hook add below inline CSS for good design of Search Results page.
+- Please add below inline CSS for good design of Search Results page.
 It will hide annoying advt as well in the free version.

 <style>